ShahzadUmarBaig/Watermark_NodeJS/README.md

 Clone the repository, Run Command 'npm install'

-now in the repository folder add an image of logo name 'logo.png' and run the script using 'node server'
+now in the repository folder add an image of logo name 'logo.png'

+and before you run the script you need to install ffmpeg to your Program Files folder and add 'path/ffmpeg/bin' to your path environment variable

+you can install ffmpeg from https://www.gyan.dev/ffmpeg/builds/ download the latest release full build

+and run the script using 'node server'

 Open the browser and Open this link for testing